• Skip to primary navigation

 • Once you’ve completed the secret shop, you’ll then need to fill out your report.
 The reports generally consist of a few questions that you select an answer for and a short narrative section where you write a paragraph about your experience.
 You’ll usually have a day to finish your report.
 I typically just try to do it the same day so I don’t forget.
 This shouldn’t take you too long once you get the hang of it.

-Of course, secret shopping, like a lot of life hacks, does involve some work.
-The first time you do it, it’ll take you more time because you won’t be as familiar with the process.
+Of course, secret shopping – like a lot of life hacks – does involve some work.
+The first time you do it, it’ll take longer because you won’t be as familiar with the process.
 But like anything, the more often you do it, the easier it tends to get.
 And as you can see by how I’ve been taking advantage of secret shopping, it can allow you to go out to eat a lot.

 Secret Shopping Websites I Use